 Thank you for your interest in the University of North Carolina at Chapel Hill as a possible film or video location.
 UNC-Chapel Hill reviews all requests in detail to determine if they are compatible with the University’s mission and purposes.
 The purpose of these guidelines is to outline and simplify the process of planning and executing film productions, other than those being done by news organizations for news purposes.
 For convenience, the words “films” or “filming,” as used in these guidelines, include motion pictures (documentaries, commercial video productions, etc.), television shows, blogs, commercial still photography and digital imaging.
+The Procedure for Filming on Campus may also be found on the University of North Carolina at Chapel Hill’s Policy website.

 It is imperative that the campus community functions normally, and production crews not disrupt the University’s academic mission or its normal daily operations.